lslzl3000/vuepressVSvitepress/README.md

 ## How to Test

-Jest build docs(about 1000 .md) by vuepess and vitepress
+Try to build docs(about 1000 .md) by vuepess and vitepress

 ```bash
 # first try vuepress